-Honestly, when it comes to the Python VS Java discussion, both of these programming languages are really popular in the world of coding.
+Honestly, when it comes to the Python VS Java discussion, both of these programming languages are popular in the world of coding.
 It’s rather difficult to distinguish a single, more popular one simply because they are mainly used for different purposes.
 While Java is very well-known and praised in the app development communities, Python stands strong among web developers.

 One thing is for certain, though – both of these programming languages have huge and dedicated communities and a ton of content surrounding them online.
 If you’d like to learn either one of them, you shouldn’t encounter any problems whatsoever.

 Which has the better Salary?